dennisschroeder/khome/docs/SensorsAndActuators.md

 in your application, but over home assistant, we need to differentiate between the actual state and the desired state.

 Most home automation libraries require you to call a service to mutate the state of an entity.
 This can be quite cumbersome and error-prone since it requires you to resolve the matching service name and parameters, that does the desired mutation for you, every time it is needed.

-Khome therefore let you stay in the mindset of states.
+Khome, therefore, lets you stay in the mindset of states.

 An actuator fulfills 3 purposes: